 onshore flow and building swells, minor tidal overflow is expected

 for the beaches from Port Aransas south to Baffin Bay around the

 time of high tide Tuesday morning.
 Swells with long periods will

 also increase the risk for rip currents to high on Tuesday and

 should linger into Wednesday.

-Rip Current Risk, which is in effect from Tuesday morning through
+Rip Current Risk is in effect from Tuesday morning through

 * IMPACTS…Strong rip currents are expected along gulf-facing